sanishka94/documentation/Facebook.md

                                    client_secret={app-secret}&
                                    fb_exchange_token={user-access-token}

+- An example for graph API version: "v12.0".
+Make sure you put the current version here.
 - App ID and the App secret can be obtained from: App page -> Settings -> Basic
 - or from the url: https://developers.facebook.com/apps/{app-id}/dashboard)
 - For the access token, use your (short lived) access token generated from the graph api console.